Skip to main content

 • Meldebescheinigung (proof of address registration)

-• Residence permit (Aufenthaltstitel) — if non-EU
+• Residence permit (Aufenthaltstitel) if you are non-EU

-• Proof of income (Arbeitsvertrag or payslips)
+• Proof of income (employment contract or payslips)

 German banks use one of three methods:

-Step 4: Receive Your IBAN and Card
+Step 4: Get your IBAN and card

 How Much Does a German Bank Account Cost?